atedja/thinschema/README.md

 ## What This Project Is

-This project actually contains the tests for ThinSchema.
-To run the test, run `ant debug`.
-You will get a debug apk in the `bin/` folder.
-Load it up on emulator or your device, click Run Test, and see the tests pass.
+This project also contains the tests for ThinSchema.
+To run the test, run `ant debug install && ant test` from the test project.
+Make sure you have an emulator running.

 See Installation Guide below for how to use ThinSchema in your project.